-Visiting the Cellular Jail in Port Blair is amongst the best things to do in Andaman in March.
-The jail, erstwhile Kaala Paani Jail, was used by the British as a colonial prisoners.
-The memorial is a reminiscent of India’s struggle for freedom.
+Visiting the Cellular Jail is amongst the best things to do in Port Blair in Andaman in March.
+The jail, erstwhile Kaala Paani Jail, was used by the British as a colonial prisoner.
+The memorial is reminiscent of India’s struggle for freedom.
 But it is the Light & Sound Show that is its highlight.
 The show includes a Peepal tree’s narration, voiced by the veteran actor Om Puri, telling the poignant stories of the prisoners tortured to death in the jail.

 Opening Hours:: Tuesday – Sunday; 8:45 am – 12:30 pm & 1:45 pm – 5 pm

 Entry Fee: INR 10 for entry; additional costs of INR 25 & INR 100 respectively for cameras & video-cameras